-- The parent/guardian telephones the attendance line (291-7425) or the FMS Office (291-7301) on the day of the absence but no later than 48 hours after the absence. - Students are responsible for accessing Google Classroom and checking with their teachers and have one day per day absent to make up the work. - An absence will be considered unexcused if the parent/guardian does not excuse the absence with proper written documentation within two days (48 hours of the absence). - Students with unexcused absences may be subject to the BECCA process.
+- The parent/guardian should leave a message on the attendance line (509-291-7425) or call the FES Office (509-291-4791) on the day of the absence but no later than 48 hours after the absence. - An absence will be considered unexcused if the parent/guardian does not excuse the absence with proper written documentation within two days (48 hours of the absence). - Students with unexcused absences may be subject to the BECCA process.